junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 # [14](#page-14)
+{:.no_toc}

-## HOMEMADE CASTS — FOR KEEPING BROKEN BONES IN PLACE
+# HOMEMADE CASTS ,  FOR KEEPING BROKEN BONES IN PLACE

 In Mexico several different plants such as tepeguaje (a tree of the bean family) and solda con solda (a huge, tree-climbing arum lily) are used to make casts.
 However, any plant will do if a syrup can be made from it that will dry hard and firm and will not irritate the skin.

 In India, traditional bone-setters make casts using a mixture of egg whites and herbs instead of a syrup made from plant juices.
 But the method is similar.
 Try out different plants in your area.

 For a cast using tepeguaje: Put 1 kilogram of the bark into 5 liters of water and boil until only 2 liters are left.
 Strain and boil until a thick syrup is formed.
 Dip strips of flannel or clean sheet in the syrup and carefully use as follows.

 Make sure the bones are in a good position ([see page 98](#page-98))

 Do not put the cast directly against the skin.